darkjacky/gm_mmdb/README.md

 mmdb:GetIPCountryFull( IP )                      -- Same as mmdb:LookupField( IP, "country", "names", "en" )
-mmdb:LookupField( IP, "city", "names", "en" )    -- Requires the bigger MMDB; city accuracy usually not very good. mmdb:GetAllFields( IP )                          -- Significantly slower 4 microseconds per call but this contains all data available for this IP.
+mmdb:LookupField( IP, "city", "names", "en" )    -- Requires the bigger MMDB; city accuracy usually not very good. mmdb:GetAllFields( IP )                          -- Significantly slower 4 microseconds per call but this contains all data available for this IP. mmdb:GetIPCoordinates( IP )                      -- Only for City to IP mmdb's.
+Returns the rough location as 2 doubles.
+(It won't be the exact location.) mmdb:GetIPCityName( IP )                         -- Only for City to IP mmdb's.
+Returns the city name.
+(It might not be the correct one.)
 ```

 ---